weaveworks/weave-gitops-enterprise/docs/cli/bootstrap.md

 **Inputs**

 - We usually prefix input names with `in` prefix (short for input) to distinguish these constants from everything else.
+- Check the usage of `PrivateKeyPassword` and `PrivateKeyPasswordChanged` as example of how to handle flags with empty strings as default values.

 ## How configuration works ?